Most people turn to history books to learn about the past. Mike Markowski turns to technology.

 We also use the Arrow and Fulcrum app combination to capture ground control points (GCPs) for aerial imagery.
 For example, if the cemetery is marked, usually by a fence or legal survey pin, we will map those points and use them to geo-reference the drone imagery.

 In addition, we have further expanded our services and created a new company (part of Atlheritage Services Corp.) known as Atlas Geospatial.
 At Atlas, we focus exclusively on mapping-based projects using our Arrow GNSS receiver, GPR, drone imagery, and GIS.

 4. Do you have a favorite experience or memory from your projects with Eos Arrow?

 My favorite experience was right from the get-go.
 The first time we used the Arrow 100® GNSS receiver and downloaded the data from our field software, everything was right there.
 From accurate location data to photographs and notes, it was amazing to have everything at our fingertips.

 5. Do you have a favorite feature of Arrow GNSS receivers?

 All the features of the Arrow GNSS receiver have been great and show the many dynamics of how a GNSS receiver can be used, whether it is for research or industry purposes.
-It has been especially interesting to see all the different applications we’ve found for the GNSS receiver in historical preservation and archaeology.
+It has been especially interesting to see all the different applications we’ve found for the GNSS receiver in historical preservation and archeology.
 The specific use cases that stood out to me from the beginning include Jim Casey’s project Mapping Amache and the Eos feature on Australian Cultural Heritage Management.
-We’re excited to be among the many archaeologist users of Arrow GNSS receivers.
+We’re excited to be among the many archeologist users of Arrow GNSS receivers.